I've written about ambition as a woman of faith before.

 At the end of the day, it is YOUR head on the pillow.
-It is YOU that you face in the mirror every morning.
+It is YOU looking back at you in the mirror every morning.
 Ask yourself these questions, and if you can answer positively to most or all - you need to give yourself a break, and get on with living out your Ambitious - Beautiful - Christian life.

-- Do you want to fully live out your God-given purpose and calling, to the best of your ability?
+- Do you want to fully live your God-given purpose and calling to the best of your ability?

 - Do you attempt each day to live a life that is a testimony of the goodness of God and the power of His blessing on your life?